urbit/docs/docs/hoon/demo.md

 Line 5 uses the `?:` rune, which is a conditional.
 This line checks whether `count` equals `end`.
 If so, line 6 (and the whole loop) returns the value `~`.
 The list is finished.
-If not, line 7 produces a `cell`, which is an ordered pair.
+If not, line 7 produces a 'cell', which is an ordered pair.
 The pair will
 be: (a) the next item in the list, determined by lines 8-14; and (b) the rest of the list, determined by line 15.